md-rashid-ahmad/aws-devops-zero-to-hero/day-4/README.md

 VPC Endpoints
 ---------------
 VPC Endpoints: Allow you to privately connect your VPC to supported AWS services without requiring an Internet Gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+Amazon VPC instances do not require public IP addresses to communicate with resources of the service.
+VPC endpoints are virtual devices.
+They are horizontally scaled, and highly available components that allow communication between instances in an Amazon VPC and services without imposing availability risks.

 There are two types:

 Interface Endpoints: Use AWS Private Link and provide private connectivity to services like Amazon S3, DynamoDB, and other AWS services.